What Is All Mountain Snowboarding? Find Out Right Now!

 Even the powder hounds chasing bottomless Japanese powder started out by riding groomed runs and lapping the park.

-I strongly encourage you to see yourself as an all-mountain snowboarder (at least until you find your niche).
+I strongly encourage you to explore the whole mountain, at least until you find your niche.

-This allows you to develop a complete skillset and not narrow down your abilities too early on.
+This allows you to develop a complete skillset, rather than narrowing down your abilities too early on.

-Additionally, unless you plan on starting a snowboard collection (which is addictive, be warned) then buying an all-mountain snowboard makes the most sense.
+Additionally, unless you plan on starting a snowboard collection (which will happen, be warned) then buying an all-mountain snowboard makes the most sense.

 Once you’ve got your board, be sure to make a pilgrimage to the 13 Best Snowboard Resorts In The World.